ISECooker Construction

 Changing Heater Resistance:

 The current drops with lower sunlight, but V_mppt remains the same, increasing the resistance for maximum power.
 For example, above left, the best working point for 5:00 PM would be (18 V, 2.2 A), requiring a resistance of about 8 Ohms.
 Thus in order to provide optimal power between full sunlight, the resistance should be able to change from 3 Ohms to 8 Ohms.
-This could be done with multiple resistors, but would require the user to change the connections.
-Certainly this kind of changing could be done with an electronic circuit.
+This could be done with multiple resistors, but would require the user to change the connections, although switching could be done with an electronic circuit.

 Chain of Diodes: